Space Wombs

 The First Architecture

-The womb is the original architecture.
-It regulates temperature.
-It manages waste.
-It provides oxygen and nutrients through an interface so elegant that no engineer has improved upon it.
-It shields a developing life from radiation, from impact, from the chemical volatility of the outside world.
-It does this autonomously, without conscious direction, as part of a system that has been refining itself for hundreds of millions of years.
+The womb is the original architecture, regulating temperature, managing waste, providing oxygen and nutrients through an interface so elegant that no engineer has improved upon it.
+This is done while shielding a developing life from radiation, from impact, from the chemical volatility of the outside world.
+It does all of this autonomously, without conscious direction, as part of a system that has been refining itself for hundreds of millions of years.

 The womb is the original architecture.

-Philosopher Peter Sloterdijk, in his trilogy Spheres, argues that the womb is the first sphere – the primordial enclosure from which all other forms of human habitation descend.
-Every house, every city, every civilization is an attempt to recreate the conditions of that original protected space: warmth, containment, the steady rhythm of sustenance.
-We are, Sloterdijk suggests, sphere-making creatures.
-We cannot exist without enclosure.
-The open void terrifies us because we were never meant for it.
+Philosopher Peter Sloterdijk, in his trilogy Spheres, argues that the womb is the first sphere… the primordial enclosure from which all other forms of human habitation descend.
+Every house, every city, every civilization is an attempt to recreate conditions of the original protected space: warmth, containment, the steady rhythm of sustenance.
+We are, as Sloterdijk suggests, sphere-making creatures who cannot exist without enclosure, and the open void terrifies us because we were never meant for it.

-I have spent six years developing a framework I call Space Wombism, which takes Sloterdijk’s insight and extends it into the cosmos.
-The central idea is simple, though its implications are vast: spacecraft and space habitats are technological wombs.
-They perform the same essential functions as the biological womb – providing atmosphere, managing temperature, cycling nutrients, shielding from radiation – in environments where human life would otherwise be impossible.
+I call this framework Space Wombism.
+It takes Sloterdijk's insight and extends it into the cosmos, into the engineered enclosures we are now building beyond the surface of the Earth.
+Space habitats perform the same essential functions as the biological womb, providing atmosphere, managing temperature, cycling nutrients, shielding from radiation, in environments where human life would otherwise be impossible.
 Just as the womb shapes the organism developing within it, these technological enclosures will shape the humans who inhabit them, over timescales we are only beginning to imagine.

 Breathing Technological Air

-In 1961, Yuri Gagarin became the first human to breathe air that was entirely manufactured.
-His 108 minutes in orbit introduced a relationship between a human being and an atmosphere that had never existed before – one mediated entirely by engineering rather than by the slow planetary processes that had sustained every breath drawn by every organism for the previous four billion years.
+In 1961, Yuri Gagarin became the first human to be fully enclosed in a manufactured atmosphere with no possibility of opening a window, surfacing, or returning to ambient air without crossing a vacuum first.
+His 108 minutes in orbit introduced a relationship between a human being and an atmosphere that had never existed before.
+It was one mediated entirely by engineering rather than the long planetary processes that had sustained every breath drawn by every organism for the previous four billion years.

 We think of Gagarin’s flight as a milestone in transportation – the first person to leave the planet.
-But the deeper significance was biological.
+The deeper significance, however, was biological.
 For the first time, a human being was kept alive by a closed system that replicated, in miniature, the atmospheric functions of Earth.
 The spacecraft became a surrogate biosphere, it became a womb.

 On Earth, our relationship with the atmosphere is passive.
-We are born into the air.
 We take it for granted the way a fish takes water for granted.
-But in a space habitat, every molecule of oxygen is the result of a decision, an engineered process, a system that must be maintained, monitored, repaired.
+But in a space habitat, every oxygen molecule is the result of a decision, an engineered process, a system that must be maintained, monitored, repaired.
 The inhabitants of these environments will develop a relationship with their air that has no precedent in human history.
 They will understand, in a way that no terrestrial human truly can, that atmosphere is not given.
-It is made.

 The spacecraft does not only carry humans through space.
 It carries the conditions of human existence itself.